 The Bose S1 Pro is impressively portable.
 It's tall and a bit heavy, but there's a top handle to help you carry it with one hand.
 Also, this speaker has a battery, so it doesn't need to be plugged into an outlet to work.
 As a result, it's easy to use outdoors.

 The Bose S1 Pro has a passable build quality.
 It's mostly made of plastic with a steel grille covering the front of the speaker, and these materials feel solid and durable.
 Unfortunately, it isn't water, dust, or impact-resistant, so you should be careful if you plan on using it outdoors or near water.
+If you're looking for a speaker with a more water-resistant design, try the JBL PartyBox 310, which has an IPX4 rating, although we don't currently test for this.

 The Bose S1 Pro has poor controls.
 You can't play/pause music or skip tracks, which can be disappointing for some listeners.
 Instead, there are Channel 1 and 2 inputs for microphones and instruments.
 The Channel 3 input is designed for Bluetooth connectivity and line-level inputs.
 For each input, there's a volume knob, a reverb knob, and bass and treble knobs.
 The ToneMatch switch enables an internal processing feature that can help make microphones and guitars sound more natural.
 There's also a Bluetooth pairing button and a light above the volume knobs that indicates the signal.